Process

 Sketch

 Fast loops on paper, in Figma, in throwaway prototypes.
-We would rather throw away the wrong idea cheaply than ship it expensively.
+I would rather throw away the wrong idea cheaply than ship it expensively.

 - 03 3 to 8 weeks